Madison River Fishing

 Quake Lake to Reynolds Pass

-If you’re looking for the best stretch of water on the Madison, head to the section between Quake Lake and Reynolds Pass.
-The steep gradient and large boulders make for ideal trout habitat.
 We recommend fishing with large stonefly nymphs and sculpin patterns around the soft pockets of holding water for best results.
+Larger streamers, including Zonkers, on a sink tip line are also popular.
+Trout will also take caddis and PMD’s.
 Just be careful around these waters, since they are fast moving and there are plenty of hidden rocks just beneath the surface.
 The fishing pressure in this section of the Madison river is highest in July and August.

-Reynolds Pass to Lyons Bridge
+Raynolds Pass to Lyons Bridge

 This section of Madison is wade fishing only.
 Fishing pressure is high from Reynolds pass to Three Dollar Bridge, but drops off for the remainder of the stretch to Lyons Bridge.
 Trout are plentiful throughout this stretch of the river, but anglers tend to focus on the upper section since the water is easier to read.